mortenskoett/itu-devops-group-noname/report/chapters/200_systems_perspective.md

 - Investigating the legacy systems
 - Team & project work strategy (version control, collaborative tools)
 - Decide on modern languages/frameworks to replace the old
-- Develop a first beta of an 1:near 1, replica of old system
+- Develop a first beta of an 1:near 1, replica of the old system
 - Move from the legacy one physical server, to the flexible cloud infrastructure
 - Release first beta on public cloud
 - Virtualization and container strategy